A beautiful butterfly goodbye….

 People always say “I’m sorry” when I tell them I officiated or sang at a funeral or a memorial service.
 I’m not sorry at all.
 It is the greatest priviledge to bring comfort to people and their families, at their deepest moments of sadness.
 If my presence, my words, or my music can bring healing to a person in need, then I am anything but sorry.
 I am deeply honored.

-I admit, I’m a huge fan of Destination Weddings, but Seth and Dana’s wedding was the perfect example of why we should still have big, beautiful events right here at home.
+I admit, I’m a huge fan of Destination Weddings, but Seth and Dana’s Jewish wedding ceremony was the perfect example of why we should still have big, beautiful events right here at home.

 So, things were off to a great start from the minute I heard from Dana, because she emailed me and told me that her fiance, Seth, was the son of a business associate/friend of mine, and they wanted to talk about me doing their wedding.
 Seth’s Mom – Ellen, is the only other Whirling Dirvish I have ever met, other than Lara Mayer, from Max’s Bar Mitzvah.
 I’m not quite sure what a whirling dirvish is, but I know that Ellen’s picture is under it, in the Webster’s Dictionary.
 Truly.